Table Of Contents

 • Do more of what returns the highest sales and marketing ROI

-Here’s the thing.
-SaaS is a highly dynamic market where change is the only constant, so regardless of your score, you’ll want to improve your SaaS Magic Number continuously.
+SaaS is a dynamic market, so regardless of your score, you should aim to improve your SaaS Magic Number continuously.

 When your Magic Number exceeds 1, it is also an ideal time to experiment with different sales and marketing techniques alongside those already producing a good ROI.
 You can afford it.